 - Eat-Stop-Eat.
 In this variation, you fast for one or two entire days per week.
 It was popularized by Brad Pilon and has been popular for a while now.

 - The Warrior Diet.
-In the warrior diet, you only eat a small amount of raw fruits and vegetables during the day.
+In the warrior diet, you only eat a small number of raw fruits and vegetables during the day.
 Then you have one 4-hour feasting window at night.
 Fitness expert Ori Hoflmekler popularized this method.

 - Random Meal Skipping.
 While other versions of intermittent fasting have specific times periods when you fast, you don’t need a structured plan to get the benefits of fasting.
 In this method, you simply skip meals when you don’t feel hungry or are too busy to eat.